 From a company perspective, i-Health, Inc. is a wholly owned subsidiary of DSM Nutritional Products, who are headquartered in Cromwell, Connecticut, was founded in 2012 and also manufactures the popular competing probiotic supplement Culturelle.

 They held an A+ rating with the Better Business Bureau, based on no customer reviews or closed complaints, as of 5/16/18.

 How Can You Choose Between Up4 Ultra and Other Probiotic Supplements?

 Whenever you’re researching a new product, the easiest way to quickly find out the breadth of the competition is by typing a related phrase into any search engine, and then seeing how many relevant results pull up.

 In the instance of probiotic dietary supplements, you’ll find there are literally thousands of options competing for the same customers as Up4 Ultra, whether online or at your local pharmacy or big box retailer.
 Prices at the time of our research ranged anywhere between less than $5 to well over $80.

 Given this wide price variation, not to mention differences in formulations, how can you choose the best probiotic for your needs?

-In A Guide to Buying Quality Probiotics, we recommend that you start by examining whether or not there are a bunch of extra ingredients crammed into each capsule.
+We recommend that you start by examining whether or not there are a bunch of extra ingredients crammed into each capsule.
 You’ll also want to make sure a complete list of each probiotic species is listed on the bottle’s label, along with their colony-forming unit (CFU) count—although there seems to be limited clinical evidence linking higher CFU count with meaningfully better results in humans.

 Pro tip: Along these same lines, keep in mind that—based on overall customer feedback—it doesn’t appear there’s necessarily a correlation between paying more for a probiotic supplement and improved benefits.